joonwan/studyBlog/Resource/Eddy observations using SLA data.md

 ![[Pasted image 20231017154656.png]]

----

 # Eddy observation using different data.

-## Sea Surface Temperature and Salinity Dataㄴ
+## 1. Sea Surface Temperature and Salinity Data

  Changes in sea surface temperature and salinity may be associated with eddy formation and movement.
 Analyzing such data can be used to identify eddies.

+## 2. Current Data

+ Current data can be used to observe the movement of water in the ocean.
+Eddies are related to current patterns, so analyzing current data can help detect eddies.